galnir/Master-Bot/README.md

-# 🚧 This is the v13 migration branch which is still under work 🚧

 # A Discord Music Bot written in JavaScript and the discord.js v13 library

 [![image](https://img.shields.io/badge/language-javascript-yellow)](https://www.javascript.com/)
 [![image](https://img.shields.io/badge/node-%3E%3D%2016.0.0-blue)](https://nodejs.org/)

+## 🚧 The bot is transitioning from discord.js v12 to v13 so you may encounter bugs 🚧

 ## System dependencies